 RANGE & HABITAT

 Alpine willow is most commonly found in northern B.C., the Yukon, the Northwest Territories and Alaska.
-It prefers open, dry areas to root it.
+It has adapted to the tundra and prefers open, dry areas to root.

 Alpine willow provides important nesting and protection habitat for sparrows and other small birds.
 Alpine willow is a good source of protein for birds.